tsdataclinic/scout/README.md

 > Done updating all data

 Then it means the data refresh is done.
-You should quit the server now (ctrl+C should do the trick).
+You should quit the server now (ctrl+C to quit).
 Next time you start the server you can just use `yarn start` as normal, without the `UPDATE_ON_BOOT` environment variable.

 ### 3.5 Environment variables